webplatform/docs/css/properties/animation-direction/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
 |Description=A repeating pulse animation that shrinks and dims an element, then restores it.
-Change the '''animation-direction'' from ''normal'' to a different keyword value to see the effect.
+Change the '''animation-direction''' from ''normal'' to a different keyword value to see the effect.
 |Code=div.selected {
     animation-name: pulse;
     animation-duration: 0.5s;